-I approach teaching with three main principles.
+I approach teaching and mentoring with three main principles.

 Learn to Fail: Every individual must be given a chance to fail.
 By learning how to overcome your failures, you can develop behaviors and mental strength that lead to future success.
 Generating a collaborative, fun, and encouraging working space is critical for building the confidence that is required to learn from failures.